SpeechColab/Leaderboard/README.md

 # SpeechIO ASR leaderboard
-## About SpeechIO Leaderboard
-The architecture of mainstream Automatic Speech Recognition(ASR) system has been evolving rapidly for years.
-People claim SOTA here and there(in research papers, in industrial PR articles).
-But no one can actually quantitates "how these SOTA systems perform in real-life scenerios?".
-People need an objective and comprehensive benchmark to measure ASR system performance.

-That's why SpeechIO leaderboard comes in, with emphasis on:
-* comprehensive & biggest-ever test sets:
-  - carefully curated by SpeechIO authors, crawled from publicly available sources(Youtube, TV programs, Podcast etc)
-  - covering various common acoustic scenarios(AM) and content domains(LM & vocabulary) that are familiar to the public.
-  - labels from professional human annotators with great cautions and multi-iterations of quality checks.

-* an open benchmarking platform:
-  - an objective stand-point
-  - aggregate benchmarkings of public commercial ASR APIs by default(e.g. google, aws, baidu, alibaba, tencent, iflytek, etc)
-  - a simplest interface to implement for submitters
-  - open-source, submitters can expect an apple-to-apple comparison with other submitters(including above big-techs' commercial API)
+## 1. Overview

+> "If you can’t measure it, you can’t improve it." -- by *Peter Drucker*

+In domain of Automatic Speech Recognition(ASR), people claim SOTA in research papers, in industrial PR articles.
+The claim of SOTA is problematic because:
+* For industry, there is no objective and quantative benchmark on how these commercial APIs perform in real-life scenarios, at least in public domain.
+* For academia, it is becoming harder today to compare ASR models due to the fragmentation of deep learning frameworks and speech toolkits.
+* How are academic SOTA and industrial SOTA related ?
 ---

-## 1. Overview
 ![Overview](misc/overview.png)

-SpeechIO leaderboard provides:
-* a test-set zoo (via cloud-storage)
-* a model zoo (via cloud-storage)
-* a simple pipeline to process benchmarking request (via this github repo)

-SpeechIO Leaderboard serves as a platform for speech community:
-* to compare/reproduce ASR systems
+As above figure shows, SpeechIO leaderboard serves as an ASR benchmarking platform, by providing 3 components:

+1. TestSet Zoo:
+  - SpeechIO test sets: carefully curated by SpeechIO authors, crawled from publicly available sources(Youtube, TV programs, Podcast etc), covering various common acoustic scenarios(AM) and content domains(LM & vocabulary) that are familiar to the public, labeled by professional annotators with great cautions.
+  - open-sourced test sets: collected from all sorts of open-sourced datasets
+  - open for people who are willing to contribute their own test sets

+2. Model Zoo
+  - aggregates commercial ASR APIs (e.g. google, aws, baidu, alibaba, tencent, iflytek, etc)
+  - incorporate well-known open-sourced models
-* to publish ASR systems, models and datasets
+  - open for people who are willing to share/publish their ASR models

+3. an open benchmark pipeline:
+  - defines a simplest-possible contract on the format of test sets, recognition result etc.
+  - defines a simplest-possible benchmarking interface for model submitters

+With SpeechIO leaderboard, anyone can benchmark/reproduce/compare performances with arbitrary combinations between test-set zoo and model zoo.

 ---

 ## 2. TestSet Zoo
-We are adding various domain-specific test sets(with human labels), to make sure our leaderboard results are robust, informative and convincing than any exisiting ASR benchmark.

-<details><summary> Existing Test Sets (ZH) </summary><p>
+<details><summary> Test Sets (ZH) </summary><p>

 | 编号 <br> ID | 名称 <br> Name |场景 <br> Scenario | 内容领域 <br> Topic Domain | 时长 <br> hours | 难度(1-5) <br> Difficulty  |
 | --- | --- | --- | --- | --- | --- |